 A couple of her recent successes include winning the 2017 D.C.
-Asian Pacific American Script2Screen competition with her short film DOUBLE TAP, which included having her film produced and presented at multiple festivals around the country.
-She also has obtained literary representation for her new middle grade memoir that recalls the summer she spent living in Tokyo with her grandmother and attending a Japanese public school.
-She does her writing while juggling her joint roles of being a good mom and educating young Japanese students as a part of a distance learning program she manages.
+Asian Pacific American Script2Screen competition with her short film DOUBLE TAP, which included having her film produced and presented at festivals around the country.
+Waka also recently scored a two-book deal from HarperCollins for her new middle grade memoir — While I Was Away — that recalls the summer she spent living in Tokyo with her grandmother and attending a Japanese public school.
+She does her writing while juggling her joint roles of being a good mom and educating young Japanese students as a part of a Stanford distance learning program which she manages.

 J: So, let’s start at the beginning… where were you born, and where did you grow up?